3mdeb/news-and-ideas/blog/content/post/2020-09-08-raspberrypi_docker.md

 of Google Assistant on Raspberry Pi.

 #### Automatic Cat Feeder
-This project is my favorite because I'm an animal lover and I find it very useful.
 The main reason for uprising this device was that when we know that we will be outside a long amount of time we can feed our animals remotely or by setting a timer.
 There is no need to fill a couple of animal bowls.
 However, this is not the best way, because we are ruining the schedule